vasylenko/devdosvid.blog/content/posts/2022/golden-image-factory-with-hcp-packer/index.md

 - in other Packer templates, if you want to use your custom image as the base for other images
 - in Terraform code (we will review this further) to reference the image by the channel name, avoiding the hard code of the image ID.

-You can create a channel through the web interface or API.
+Channels are created through the web interface or using the API.
 And I hope HashiCorp will add HCP Packer resources to the HCP Terraform provider in the future so channel creation can be described as code.

 {{< figure src="hcp-packer-image-channel.png" caption="HCP Packer Image Channel" width="800">}}